Sigrid Rausing: Publishing

 In spring 2005, with her husband Eric Abraham and publisher Philip Gwyn-Jones, she founded the publishing house Portobello Books, and that autumn Rausing acquired Granta, a literary journal, and its book publishing arm.
 She is now the publisher of both Granta magazine and Granta Books, including its imprint Portobello Books.
+She served as Granta's editor from Issue 125 (After the War, Autumn 2013) to Issue 164 (Last Notes, Summer 2023).
 In the 164th issue of Granta magazine, for which she had served as editor since 2013, she announced that Thomas Meaney would take over editorship beginning with the Autumn 2023 issue.

+Board and Governance Roles

+Rausing is a former member of the Council of the Royal College of Art and served for two terms.
+She is an emeritus member of the international board of Human Rights Watch and of the advisory board of the Coalition for the International Criminal Court.
+She has served on numerous other boards, including Charleston Farmhouse, the historical museum home of Vanessa Bell and Duncan Grant, and the Cultural Council of Lund University.
+Rausing is also an Ambassador Council member of the Scholars at Risk Network.

 Recognition

 In 2010, Rausing was made an Honorary Fellow of the London School of Economics.

 In February 2013, Rausing was judged to be one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.